7 Frugal Ways to Make Your House Feel More Homey According to Science

 Nothing says home like the smells, sounds and bustle of the kitchen.
 The kitchen is the heart of the home and the perfect place for the family to gather.

-Spending time together, especially while doing communal activities together like cooking (and especially when all screens are out of sight and out of mind) is a great way to build and strengthen relationships and therefore increase happiness and wellbeing.
+Spending time together, especially while doing communal activities like cooking (and especially when all screens are out of sight and out of mind), is a great way to build and strengthen relationships and, therefore, increase happiness and well-being.

 Of course, this isn’t always possible, so a frugal alternative is to bring in a chair or a stool so that you can talk with your partner or child while you (or they) cook.

-While communal spaces are important, so too are private spaces that each family member can retreat to, be alone and to just be yourself.
+While communal spaces are important, so too are private spaces where each family member can retreat, be alone, and just be themselves.

 Alone time is essential for everyone, but it’s particularly important for introverts, who recharge their batteries by being alone.

-Alone time is time to practice mindfulness and ponder life’s great mysteries, which is what makes us human and what we all need to do from time to time.
-Your home should provide a safe and comfortable place to do this.
+Alone time can be time to practice mindfulness, read, and ponder life’s great mysteries – or at least our navels, which is what makes us human and what we all need to do from time to time.
+It’s important you have a private, safe, and comfortable space to do this.

 A bedroom.
 A shed.
-A craft-room, A man-cave.
+A craft-room.
+A man-cave.
 A quiet corner.
 A special chair.
+A hidey-hole in a cupboard.
 A bathroom with a lock.

-Everyone in a household should have a space that they can call their own.
+Everyone in a household should have a nook that they can get away to.

 You don’t need an award winning architectural design, however, to get the most of what neuro-architecture has to offer.
 Some simple, inexpensive changes can make all the difference to the mood in your home.